 We provide services for juveniles who have sexual behavior problems or who have committed a sexual offense.
 When we work with juvenile clients, we also work closely with the juvenile’s family.
 We provide services and determine interventions from a developmental perspective – when talking with juveniles about sexuality we provide educational components, empower parents to have conversations with the child about sex, and focus on age appropriate healthy sexuality.
-One resource we frequently use is the It’s All One curriculum – which is designed for adolescents and promotes healthy sexuality through gender equality and human rights.
+For children under 12, we encourage and assist parents in finding play therapists who are skilled at sexual trauma with children.

 Services we provide: